Evolution (Oleta Adams album): Singles

 Five singles were taken from the album.
 The lead single, "I Just Had to Hear Your Voice", failed to become a big hit as "Get Here" had been for her previous album.
 It peaked at #42 in the UK Singles Chart and did not chart in the US Billboard Hot 100.
 Other singles failed to chart in both countries.
 However, they sold better in continental Europe.
-These were the gospel-tinged "Window of Hope", "Easier to Say (Goodbye)", "My Heart Won't Lie" and "The Day I Stop Loving You".
+These were the gospel-tinged "Window of Hope", "Easier to Say (Goodbye)" and "My Heart Won't Lie".

 Track listing

+Non-album tracks

+"Oh Me, Oh My" was one of the B-sides of the "Window of Hope" single, the others being "You Won't Get Away" and "I Believe You".
+"Oh Me, Oh My" was also used as a B-side for "My Heart Won't Lie", along with "Let Me Be the One" and "I Believe You".

+"You Won't Get Away" (a song that had already featured on Adams' self-released 1983 album Going on Record) also appeared on the "Easier to Say Goodbye" single, alongside two more non-album tracks: "Blessed with You" and "No Secrets".

+"The Day I Stop Loving You" was released as a remix by David Foster, which is a minute shorter than the album version.